iis-esslingen/rover/README.md

 ---
 layout: home
-title: Home
+title: Welcome to The ROVER Dataset
 permalink: /
 ---

 ![Cover Figure]({{ site.baseurl }}/assets/images/cover-figure.png)

-# Welcome to The ROVER Dataset

 Hello everyone!
 We’re excited to share **The ROVER Dataset** with you.
 This dataset is designed to support Visual SLAM research, especially for challenging outdoor environments.
 Here, you’ll find a wealth of resources, information, and tools to assist you in your projects.